AmbireTech/adex-protocol/OUTPACE.md

 If a validator receives a state where one of the constraints (2-5) is broken, they will not sign the state.

+### On-chain

+* `channelOpen(channel)`: open an OUTPACE channel
+* `channelWithdraw(state, signatures, merkleProof, amount)`: allows anyone who earned from this channel to withdraw their earnings by providing `(state, signatures)` and `merkleProof`
+* `channelExpiredWithdraw(channel)`: allows the channel creator to withdraw the remaining deposit in a channel after it expired; not needed on blockchain platforms where we can define our own "end block" function, like Cosmos/Polkadot